-Mapping Active Directory, LDAP, and Workday Values in a Template SAML or WS Fed Applications
+Mapping Active Directory, LDAP, and Workday Values in a SAML template

 When you integrate Okta with third party SAML 2.0 service providers using the Template SAML 2.0 application, you can map Active Directory, LDAP, and Workday user values to SAML attributes.
 In addition to the standard Okta profile attributes (First Name, Last Name, Email, and Okta Username), you can use additional attributes that have been pulled into Okta from other sources.